Inquiry and Appeals Process

 Blue Cross of Idaho works diligently on behalf of our members to develop contracting relationships with Idaho dental providers and Blue Cross Blue Shield dental affiliates (national Dental Grid).

 To submit a reconsideration request on a denied predetermination, refer to DPAP206.
-These policies explain the predetermination and the reconsideration process.
+This policy explains the predetermination and the reconsideration process.

 Follow the inquiry and appeal guidelines outlined below when issues arise after Blue Cross of Idaho processes the claim.
 You must use these guidelines in conjunction with your provider contract.
 Each contract contains the specific time frames for each activity.